• Skip to primary navigation

 Five: Remove the dough from the fridge and cut each half-disc of dough in half again to make 4 quarters of dough.
 Roll each piece of biscuit dough out with a rolling pin on a lightly floured surface (don't forget to flour the rolling pin too!).
 Keep turning the dough a quarter of a turn after each roll to prevent it from sticking to the worktop (add a little more flour if necessary).
 The dough needs to be rolled to a thickness of around 2.5mm.

 Six: Use a 5-6cm fluted biscuit cutter and stamp out as many biscuits as you can (you'll get roughly 44).
 Bring the offcuts of dough back together with your hands and re-roll until you have used all of the dough up.
 Carefully place the biscuits on a lined baking sheet (you'll need 2 large ones) using a palette knife.
-Bake in a preheated oven for 14-16 minutes until very lightly golden (dark golden and you've baked them too long!).
+Bake in a preheated oven for 14-16 minutes until very lightly golden.
 Cool on a wire cooling rack.

 Seven: Once the biscuits have cooled, spread the jam evenly over the underside of half of the biscuits (about half a teaspoon on each biscuit), before placing another biscuit on top.
 Gently press the biscuits together (some of the jam might ooze out but don't worry).